jgraettinger/blog/compare-flow-and-materialize.md

 their timestamp has been retired.
 At that point you can either
 a) drop records on the floor, leading to inconsistency with what your external system believes happened, or
-a) choose to process them with a later, incorrect timestamp... which introduces an internal inconsistency!
+b) choose to process them with a later, incorrect timestamp... which introduces an internal inconsistency!

 **tl;dr** You can have either eventual consistency with your *external* systems, or *internal* consistency that may disagree with your external systems,